Emilevillette/LINFO1212-2022-12/README.md

 **Composition of files:**

-Here's a briefly explanation of the files of our project:
+Here's a brief explanation of the files of our project:
 - test:
   - All Tests.
-  - _To access read the Testing section_
+  - To access read the Testing section_
 - views:
   - EJS pages
-- specificaitons:
+- specifications:
   - Features' description
 - scripts:
   - Functions used in the app.js